One Pound Fish Man

-Muhammad Shahid Nazir (Urdu, محمد شاہد نذیر; born 1981), also known as the One Pound Fish Man (sometimes stylised as £1 Fish Man), is a Pakistani trader and singer-songwriter who found Internet fame with his viral video, "One Pound Fish".
+Muhammad Shahid Nazir (Urdu, محمد شاہد نذیر; born 18 October 1981), also known as the One Pound Fish Man (sometimes stylised as £1 Fish Man), is a Pakistani trader and singer-songwriter who found Internet fame with his viral video, "One Pound Fish".
 His subsequent appearance on The X Factor led to a record deal with Warner Music.

 Personal life

 Nazir was born in the town of Pattoki, near Lahore in Punjab, Pakistan.
-He grew up listening to Bollywood and Punjabi music, and would sing religious songs during assembly at school.
-Prior to emigrating to the United Kingdom for a better life, Nazir worked for the family-owned transport company.
+He grew up in Nigeria, his family are from Jamaica listening to Bollywood and Punjabi music, and would sing religious songs during assembly at school.
+Prior to emigrating to the United Kingdom, Nazir worked for the family-owned transport company.
 He is married to Kashifa.
-The couple has four children.
+The couple have four children.
 His mother, wife and children are still living in Pattoki.

 Career

 "One Pound Fish"

 Following brief employment at a pound shop, Nazir, who had since settled in East London, began work at a fish stall at Queen's Market, Upton Park, where his employer instructed him to use a trader's call to attract customers.
 He soon composed the song "One Pound Fish":